RebelGuy/chat-mate/projects/server/readme.md

   - `true`: The Masterchat instance is authenticated.
   - `false`: The Masterchat instance is not authenticated.
 This could be because the provided credentials are invalid, or have expired.
 Actions requiring a logged-in user will fail (e.g. livestream moderation).
   - `null`: Unknown - no Masterchat instance is active, or authentication has not been verified yet.

+## Donation Endpoints
+Path: `/donation`.

+### `GET /`
+*Current schema: 1.*

+Gets all donations.

+Returns data with the following properties:
+- `donations` (`PublicDonation[]`): The list of all donations.

+### `POST /link`
+*Current schema: 1.*

+Links a user to a donation.

+Query parameters:
+- `donationId` (`number`): The ID of the donation to which the user should be linked.
+- `userId` (`number`): The user to link to the donation.

+Returns data with the following properties:
+- `updatedDonation` (`PublicDonation`): The updated donation that now includes the linked user.

+Can return the following errors:
+- `400`: When the request data is not sent, or when a user is already linked to the given donation.

+### `DELETE /link`
+*Current schema: 1.*

+Unlinks a user to a donation.

+Query parameters:
+- `donationId` (`number`): The ID of the donation from which the user should be unlinked.

+Returns data with the following properties:
+- `updatedDonation` (`PublicDonation`): The updated donation that no longer includes the linked user.

+Can return the following errors:
+- `404`: When the request data is not sent, or when no user was linked to the given donation.

 ## Emoji Endpoints
 Path: `/emoji`.